Drillimation/Touhou-Meijinka-Song-of-Divine-Tempest/.github/ISSUE_TEMPLATE/bug-report.md

 **What operating system and hardware setup are you using?**
+ - System Manufacturer: [e.g. Lenovo, Dell, HP] <!-- If you're using a custom build, put the manufacturer of your motherboard.
+If you're using a Mac, put Apple. -->
+ - Processor: [e.g. Intel i7, AMD Ryzen, Apple M1]
+ - RAM: [e.g. 8GB]
  - OS: [e.g. Windows 11]
  - Graphics Card: [e.g. NVidia GeForce RTX]
  - Sound Card: [e.g. SoundBlaster]